xxxx324991/Equation-Solver/README.md

 Cubic Equations: $ax^3 + bx^2 + cx + d = 0$

 Quartic Equations: $ax^4 + bx^3 + cx^2 + dx + e = 0$ (Implemented using radical-based numerical methods).

-💻 Code Snippet: Operator Overloading

-Here is a glimpse of the logical depth in the Complex class:

-Complex operator*(const Complex& other) const